rails/action_push_native/README.md

 ## Configuration

 The installation will create a `config/push.yml` file with a default configuration for iOS and Android applications.
-To send notifications, you need to set up credentials for each configured application.
+To send push notifications, you need to set up credentials for each configured application.
 You can add as many applications as you like, as long as each one is configured with a supported notification service (FCM or APNs).